 We heard from composer/guitarist Dr. Matthew Hough and vocalist/music theorist Meg Wilhoite, performing original compositions by Matthew.

-We heard from Dr. Stephanie Patterson, a bassoonist who teaches at Columbus State University in Georgia.
-Guitarist Robert Nance also presented a talk about Kevin Volans’ Sixth String Quartet and a recent speech that Volans gave at a music conference in Ireland.
+Dr. Stephanie Patterson, a bassoonist who teaches at Columbus State University in Georgia, performed a set, followed by a presentation by guitarist Robert Nance also presented a talk about composer Kevin Volans.

-April’s Salon was a delightful presentation by Liaison, a Baroque five-piece ensemble, and Rachana Vajjhala, a musicologist from UC Berkeley who specializes in French ballet and spoke about Debussy’s Jeux.
+Liason Ensemble performed a Baroque set and Rachana Vajjhala, a musicologist from UC Berkeley who specializes in French ballet, spoke about Debussy’s Jeux.